pschool-in/curriculum/content/grammar/pronoun/pronoun-passages.md

 Introduction to Pronoun

 Priyanka is a good girl.
-Priyaka lives near our school.
+Priyanka lives near our school.
 Priyanka comes to school walking.

-In the above paragraph, the word Priyanka is repeated multiple times.
-To avoid repeating the noun, we use pronoun.
+In the above paragraph, the word 'Priyanka' is repeated multiple times.
+To avoid repeating the noun, we use a pronoun.
 Priyanka is a good girl.
 She lives near our school.
 She comes to school walking.

-Pronouns are used in the place of noun.
+Pronouns are used in the place of a noun.
 Some of the commonly used pronouns are:

 I, me, he, she, it, we, us, they, them, these, those, you, your